iMokhles/IOHIDEventSystemUserClient/README.md

 # IOHIDEventSystemUserClient
-iOS Kernel Race Vulnerability for ARM (Patched on iOS 9.3.2,OSX 10.11.5,tvOS 9.2.1 by Apple)
+iOS Kernel Race Vulnerability (Patched on iOS 9.3.2,OSX 10.11.5,tvOS 9.2.1 by Apple)

 #How to...